Mini Cherry Pies are the perfect single-serve dessert when you're craving homemade cherry pie that's just the right size for one.

 How to Make a Cherry Pie

 The process for a mini pie is the same as for a full-sized whole pie.
-So, if you prefer to make a large cherry pie instead of 4 mini cherry pies, adjust as you go.
-I love the crumble topping, but you can choose to skip it and make a lattice top instead.
-Double to dough recipe to have enough for a full top crust.
-Brush the top crust with an egg wash and give it a sprinkle of course sugar.
+So, if you prefer to make a large cherry pie instead of 1 mini cherry pie, adjust the ingredients.
+Brush the top crust with an egg wash, and sometimes I give it a sprinkle of coarse sugar.

 Make Cherry Pie Filling:

-- Dump the jars of cherries in syrup into a small saucepan.
+- Dump the cherries and juices into a small saucepan.
 Add sugar and cornstarch.

 - Stir in almond extract.
 Set aside to cool slightly.